tencentyun/intlcloud-documents/product/监控与管理/访问控制/什么是访问控制（CAM）/支持 CAM 的服务_intl.md

 ## Overview
 CAM (Cloud Access Management) helps you securely manage access to many Tencent Cloud resources and services.
 This article contains information about CAM-enabled services, including detailed policy syntax, cloud APIs, console, authorization granularity and temporary certificates.
  CAM currently is integrated with the following Tencent Cloud services and resources.
+Note, products marked with an asterisk (*) has not yet been released on the international console.

  Definitions:
 - Service: Name of the CAM-enabled Tencent Cloud services.
 For more information about specific service or product, tap the link to go to the product documentation.
 - Policy syntax: Whether the service enables you to use policy syntax to manage access. “✔” means “Yes”; “-” means “No”.